 - More technical details about the file format

-EPS is still in widespread use but it is essentially an outdated file format that no longer evolves.
+EPS is still in widespread use, but it is essentially an outdated file format that no longer evolves.

-- For exchanging logos or drawings, it has been replaced by the native file formats of Adobe applications.Adobe have made it easy to drop a native Illustrator or Photoshop file in an InDesign document.
+- For exchanging logos or drawings, it has been replaced by the native file formats of Adobe applications.Adobe has made it easy to drop a native Illustrator or Photoshop file in an InDesign document.
 Given that most people work with the Adobe Creative Cloud or Creative Suite software, EPS no longer makes sense as an intermediate file format.

 - For exchanging complete pages or advertisements, it has been replaced by PDF (just like PostScript itself is also being phased out and replaced by PDF).

 Even though PDF and native file formats are the way to go, your existing library of EPS files will still remain usable for a long time.
 Here is what Dov Isaacs from Adobe said in a discussion on a PrintPlanet forum: “ …Adobe will continue to support EPS as a legacy graphics format for import of non-color managed, opaque graphical data into Adobe applications (such as InDesign and Illustrator).
 Although we certain do not recommend that new graphical content be stored in EPS format (except to satisfy the need to import data into page layout programs that aren’t quite PDF-centric — no need to mention names here!), our user base should feel comfortable that there is no need to worry about a need to convert their very sizable libraries of EPS-based graphic assets.”